On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

 Let $Y$ be a smooth quartic surface with two hyperplanes sections $H_{1},H_{2}$ such that each of them is the union of two conics $H_{1}=C_{1}+C_{2}$ and $H_{2}=C_{3}+C_{4}$.
 Then \begin{prop} The intersection matrix of the curves $C_{1},\dots,C_{4}$ is either

-Suppose that $Y$ is generic.
-If the intersection matrix is $M_{1}$ then the Néron-Severi lattice of $Y$ is isomorphic to $S_{3}$, in particular $Y$ has trivial automorphism group and the $4$ conics are the only $(-2)$-curves on $Y$. \\ If the intersection matrix is $M_{2}$ then the $4$ conics are also the only $(-2)$-curves on $Y$.
-Both cases exist. \end{prop}
+Suppose that $Y$ has Picard number $3$.
+If the intersection matrix is $M_{1}$ then the Néron-Severi lattice of $Y$ is isometric to $S_{3}$, in particular $Y$ has trivial automorphism group and the $4$ conics are the only $(-2)$-curves on $Y$. \\ If the intersection matrix is $M_{2}$ then the $4$ conics are also the only $(-2)$-curves on $Y$, this is case $S_{114}$ in \cite[Table 3]{Nikulin2}. \end{prop}